 Penelope Smith has particular expertise in town planning and has worked for over 16 years in the private and public sectors.
 She is a former Senior Adviser with the Office of the Minister for Planning and is currently an associate director at Fulcrum Planning.

 Lucinda Peterson, Alternate General Member

 Lucinda Peterson is an urban and regional Planner with 20 years’ experience in the local government sector in metropolitan, regional and rural Councils, holding executive management positions in planning and environment portfolios.
 She served on the Local Government Heritage Advisory Committee of the Heritage Council from 2008-2013 and has extensive experience in heritage planning.
 She has been a Sessional Member with Planning Panels Victoria since 2013 and is Director of The Planning Connection, based in south west Victoria.
 Lucinda is a full Member of the Planning Institute of Australia and Member of the Victorian Planning and Environmental Law Association.

 Jennifer Moles, Alternate General Member

 Jenny Moles has over 40 years experience in planning, principally in state government positions.
 She has also worked for private consultancies and a firm of lawyers.
-She was a VCAT member for 12 years and has been a full time Senior Panel Member at Planning Panels Victoria for more than eight years.
-She has written extensively on heritage in the context of VCAT and Panel reports and was chair of the Advisory Committee which conducted a comprehensive Review of Heritage Provisions in Planning Schemes in 2007.
+She was a VCAT member for 12 years and a full time Senior Panel Member at Planning Panels Victoria for 10 years.
+She is currently a Senior Sessional Member of Planning Panels Victoria.
+Jenny has written extensively on heritage in the context of VCAT and Panel reports and was chair of the Advisory Committee which conducted a comprehensive Review of Heritage Provisions in Planning Schemes in 2007.